-I should (again) briefly mention that web components, specifically constructable stylesheets, have attempted to solve this problem.
-Even better, that solution can be used outside web components to potentially improve the performance of runtime CSS-in-JS for light DOM (see github issue).
+I should (again) briefly mention that web components can kinda fix this, through constructable stylesheets.
+Even better, that API can be used outside web components to potentially improve the performance of runtime CSS-in-JS for light DOM (see github issue).
 But we may be past that point, considering that maintainers are "breaking up" with the whole idea, and a large portion of their userbase has moved on to utility classes.

 Besides, even the React core team now recommends static solutions over runtime: